 These headphones are moderately stable.
 They're a bit better than the MDR-100AAP since they're wireless and no cable will get tangled in your clothes or yank the headphones off your head when running.
 However, since they're also heavier, they tend to move around a bit more when you tilt your head.
 They are not sports headphones and they will slip off your ears if used while doing high-intensity exercises at the gym.

-The Sony WH-H900N is a great sounding pair of closed-back over-ears.
+The Sony WH-H900N is a great sounding pair of closed-back over-ears (see our recommendations for the best over-ear headphones).
 They have an excellent, deep, and consistent bass, a great, clear, and even mid-range, and a very good and well-balanced treble.
 This makes them a very versatile pair of headphones suitable for a wide variety of genres from bass-heavy EDM and Hip-hop, to vocal-centric rock, folk, and jazz.
 They also have great imaging.
 However, their treble response is a bit uneven and high in harmonic distortion, and like most other headphones, they don't have a speaker-like soundstage.

 The Sony H900N have an excellent bass.
 LFE (low-frequency extension) is at 10Hz, which is great.
 Low-bass, responsible for the thump and rumble common to bass-heavy music, mid-bass responsible for punch, and high-bass responsible for warmth are all within 1.5dB of our neutral target.
 Overall, the bass of the Sony is deep, well-balanced, and punchy, without sounding boomy or muddy.